Approaching Precision—Proofreading

 Learning Objectives

-If the other writing process steps have been performed adequately, then much of the proofreading stage will be routine and limited to the few mistakes that have escaped the writer’s attention during the multiple drafting, revising, and editing stages.
+Proofreading is often seen as a tedious chore that writers tend to rush through or skip altogether.
+However, if the other writing process steps have been performed adequately, then much of the proofreading stage will be routine and limited to the few mistakes that have escaped the writer’s attention during the multiple drafting, revising, and editing stages.

 Proofreading involves checking for grammatical, spelling, and mechanical errors, which may include problems with verb tense, subject-verb agreement, parallel structure, sentence completion, alternate spellings, capitalization, and punctuation.
 Proofreading is often made easier by the use of colored ink, bracketed or parenthetical notations, or proofreading symbols for identification and correction.

-Proofreading Example
+Example: Proofreading

 The Strange Life of Death

 Subject-verb agreement errors should be checked in every independent and dependent clause.
 So too should parallel structure of words, phrases, and ideas.
-Detection of spelling or grammatical and mechanical errors should not be left to the electronic red or green colors of spell and grammar check: Electronic spell checks notoriously overlook homonyms—or erroneously insert them in place of other misspelled words.
+Detection of spelling or grammatical and mechanical errors should not be left to the electronic red or green colors of spell and grammar checks: Electronic spell checks notoriously overlook homonyms—or erroneously insert them in place of other misspelled words.
 Such errors can only be found by the human eye.

 Fresh Eyes